rywhale/mscgeometR/README.md

 `geomet_wcs_capabilities()`

 Setting the query parameters requires some familiarity with the product specification (e.g. resolution).
-Generally, specifying no “TIME” in the query will lead to the most recent product being returned.
+Generally, specifying no `TIME` in the query will lead to the most recent product being returned.

+*NOTE: Per the documentation, if no resolution is set in these queries the data may be returned in an incorrect resolution so you should always set it*

 Once you have the coverage ID, you can query data like so